FAQ for Newborn Sessions

 Where will my newborn session take place?

-In the comfort of your own home!
-If you have a well lit home (sunlight from large windows), I will use natural light, otherwise I will use my portable studio strobes.
+Either in your home or in my children’s studio on Cameron Street in Winchester, Virginia, depending on your session choice !
+If you have a well lit home (sunlight from large windows), I will use natural light, otherwise I will use my portable studio strobe.

 How should I prepare for your arrival on the day of my session?